vectordotdev/vector/website/docs/about/guarantees.md

 Each [sink][docs.sinks] documents the buffer options.

-### Best Effort
+### Best-Effort

-"Best effort" delivery has no guarantees and means that Vector will make a best effort to deliver each event.
-This means it is possible for the occasional event to not be lost.
+A `best-effort` delivery guarantee means that Vector will make a best effort to deliver each event, but cannot guarantee delivery.
+While rare, this means it is possible for the occasional event to not be lost.
+See the ["Do I need at least once delivery?"](#do-i-need-at-least-once-delivery) FAQ.

-## Prod-Ready Guarantee
+## Reliability Guarantee

 ### Prod-Ready

-sfdsfsd
+The `prod-ready` status is a _subjective_ status defined by the Vector team intended to give you a general idea of it's reliability for production environments.
+A component is `prod-ready` if it means the following general
+criteria:

+1. A meaningful amount of users (generally >50) have been using the component in a production environment for sustained periods without issue.
+2. The component has had sufficient time (generally >4 months) to be community tested.
+3. There are no major [open bugs][urls.vector_bug_issues] for the component.

 ### Beta

-fdsfsd
+The `beta` status means that a component has not met the criteria outlined in the [Prod-Ready](#prod-ready) section and therefore should be used with caution in production environments.

 ## FAQs